brite-code/brite/docs/spec/src/declarations/classes.md

 Fields bound in {FunctionParameters[Constructor]} have mutability and {Access} modifiers (because of the constructor tag).
 Mutable fields can be changed over the course of the program’s execution. {Access} determines where the field may be accessed.

+The class constructor as a whole has the minimum {Access} level of all the bindings in {FunctionParameters}.
+A class may be constructed or destructed in scopes where the class constructor is available.
+Unbound data ignored with {BindingPatternHole} is considered private.

 The optional {ClassExtends} clause declares a superclass for this class.
 The programmer may only extend a type if it is:

 1. A base class.